Reflection principle: Motivation

 A naive version of the reflection principle states that "for any property of the universe of all sets we can find a set with the same property".
 This leads to an immediate contradiction: the universe of all sets contains all sets, but there is no set with the property that it contains all sets.
 To get useful (and non-contradictory) reflection principles we need to be more careful about what we mean by "property" and what properties we allow.

+Reflection principles are associated with attempts to formulate the idea that no one notion, idea, or statement can capture our whole view of the universe of sets.
+Kurt Gödel described it as follows:

+Georg Cantor expressed similar views on absolute infinity: All cardinality properties are satisfied in this number, in which held by a smaller cardinal.

 To find non-contradictory reflection principles we might argue informally as follows.
 Suppose that we have some collection A of methods for forming sets (for example, taking powersets, subsets, the axiom of replacement, and so on).
-We can imagine taking all sets obtained by repeatedly applying all these methods, and form these sets into a class V, which can be thought of as a model of some set theory.
-But now we can introduce the following new principle for forming sets: "the collection of all sets obtained from some set by repeatedly applying all methods in the collection A is also a set".
-If we allow this new principle for forming sets, we can now continue past V, and consider the class W of all sets formed using the principles A and the new principle.
-In this class W, V is just a set, closed under all the set-forming operations of A. In other words, the universe W contains a set V that resembles W in that it is closed under all the methods A.
+We can imagine taking all sets obtained by repeatedly applying all these methods, and form these sets into a class X, which can be thought of as a model of some set theory.
+But in light of this view, V is not exhaustible by a handful of operations, otherwise it would be easily describable from below, this principle is known as inexhaustibility (of V).
+As a result, V is larger than X. Applying the methods in A to the set X itself would also result in a collection smaller than V, as V is not exhaustible from the image of X under the operations in A. Then we can introduce the following new principle for forming sets: "the collection of all sets obtained from some set by repeatedly applying all methods in the collection A is also a set".
+After adding this principle to A, V is still not exhaustible by the operations in this new A. This process may be repeated further and further, adding more and more operations to the set A and obtaining larger and larger models X. Each X resembles V in the sense that it shares the property with V of being closed under the operations in A.

 We can use this informal argument in two ways.
-We can try to formalize it in (say) ZF set theory; by doing this we obtain some theorems of ZF set theory, called reflection theorems.
-Alternatively we can use this argument to motivate introducing new axioms for set theory.
+We can try to formalize it in (say) ZF; by doing this we obtain some theorems of ZF, called reflection theorems.
+Alternatively we can use this argument to motivate introducing new axioms for set theory, such as some axioms asserting existence of large cardinals.

-Reflection principles are associated with attempts to formulate the idea that no one notion, idea, statement can capture our whole view of the universe of sets.
-Kurt Gödel described it as follows:

-Georg Cantor expressed similar views on Absolute Infinity: All cardinality properties are satisfied in this number, in which held by a smaller cardinal.